Jean Cocteau: The Poetic Prince of French Cinema

 Cocteau died on October 11, 1963 in Milly-la-Foret, France at the age of seventy-four, leaving behind seven films that have become French institutions.
 Though these films represent a small part of his artistic career, Cocteau’s films reveal the most about himself.
 All of his films have the same unique quality of his artistic surge; he was not restrained in his work by the limitations of imagination or convention.
 His passion shows in every aspect of his films; from the outstanding writing, to the imaginative set design, and of course the innovative and poetic directing.

-Watch below: A documentary on the life and work of Jean Cocteau.
+Watch below: A short clip of an interview with Jean Cocteau.

 by Phillip Spradley